Shock formation for the Burgers-Hilbert equation: Local well-posedness of the BH equation

-is locally well-posed in $H^k$ for $k>3/2$. \end{theorem} \begin{proof} For simplicity and relevance to our main theorem \ref{thm:main}, we only consider integer $k$, i.e. $k\geq 2$.
+\begin{theorem} The initial value problem for the BH equation is locally well-posed in $H^k$ for $k>3/2$. \end{theorem} \begin{proof} For simplicity and relevance to our main theorem \ref{thm:main}, we only consider integer $k$, i.e. $k\geq 2$.
 We use a standard contraction mapping argument similar to the one for Burgers equation: multiplying \eqref{eq:BH} by $u$ and taking $H^k$-inner product

 We recall that Hilbert transform of a function is orthogonal to itself.
 Also since Hilbert transform commutes with differentiation, we have $\langle H[u],u\rangle_{H^k}=0$.
 So the rest of the argument is identical to that of Burgers equation